kvz/bash3boilerplate/FAQ.md

 ## Why are you typing BASH in all caps?

 As an acronym, Bash stands for Bourne-again shell, and is usually written with one uppercase.
 This project's name however is "BASH3 Boilerplate" as a reference to "[HTML5 Boilerplate](https://html5boilerplate.com/)", which was founded to serve a similar purpose, only for crafting webpages.
+Somewhat inconsistent but true to Unix ancestry, the abbreviation for our project is "b3bp".